our digital manufacturing ecosystem

-Last April Fool’s Day, SpaceX sent out a company-wide email claiming they were going to 3D print the entire Falcon 9 rocket.
-While the technology is not ready to print the entire rocket in one build, it's definitely capable of printing many of its components.
+On April Fool’s Day in 2016, SpaceX sent out a company-wide email claiming they were going to 3D print the entire Falcon 9 rocket.
+While the technology is not ready to print the entire rocket in one build, it’s definitely capable of printing many of its components.

 This article will explain the details of DMLS, the benefits and drawbacks associated with the technology, and how it is helping the aerospace industry.

 DMLS uses a precise, high-wattage laser to micro-weld powdered metals and alloys to form fully functional metal components.
 DMLS is able to produce extremely difficult parts with complex geometries that were impossible to make before, due to machining limitations.
 Parts are made additively layer by layer, typically 20 micrometers thick.